Serving on the City Council

 How often does the City Council meet?

-Regular Council meetings are held the first and third Monday (In September 2017 regular meetings will move to the first and third Tuesdays) of each month at 7:00 p.m. at the City Hall Council Chambers.
-Study Sessions held before regular meetings from 6:00-7:00pm and Special Meetings that are called as needed.
+Regular Council meetings are held the first and third Tuesday of each month at 7:00 pm at the City Hall Council Chambers.
+Study Sessions are held before regular meetings from 6:00-7:00 pm and Special Meetings are called as needed.
 The meeting schedule and start-times are subject to change.
-The Council also meets for annual Planning Sessions for goal setting and long-range planning.
-These are usually held over a weekend, usually starting on Friday and ending on Saturday.
+The Council also meets for annual Planning Sessions for goal setting and long-range planning purposes.
+These are usually held over a weekend, often starting on Friday afternoon and all day Saturday.

 What time commitment is required?